Symbols of Francoism: Fortress at Toledo

 Since 1998 it has housed the Library of Castile-La Mancha, and from 2010 onwards it has also held the Army Museum.

 The siege and liberation were used by Francisco Franco to establish his dominance with his followers.

 A newspaper supporting extreme-right positions was named El Alcázar (1936-1988) after the building.

 Monument to the Cruiser "Baleares"

-The Monument to the Cruiser "Baleares" (El Monumento al Crucero «Baleares») is located in the San Feixina Park, Palma, Majorca.
+The Monument to the Cruiser "Baleares" (El Monumento al Crucero "Baleares") is located in the San Feixina Park, Palma de Mallorca.

 It is controversial, with some groups calling for its removal.